Introduction: Looking for a dbt Alternative? You’re Not Alone

 - Backed by Alteryx's analytics and automation platform

-How Flow + dbt Work Together
+How Estuary and dbt Work Together

-- Trigger dbt Cloud jobs as soon as data lands, using real-time hooks
+- Trigger dbt Cloud jobs as soon as data lands, using real time hooks

-Why Use Estuary Flow with dbt?
+Why Use Estuary with dbt?

-- Improve data freshness and observability across your stack
+- Improve data freshness and observability across your stack with streaming aware pipelines

-Conclusion: The Right dbt Alternative Depends on Your Stack — and Your Speed
+Conclusion: The Right dbt Alternative Depends on Your Stack and Your Speed

 - Want a familiar SQL experience with strong warehouse integration?
 Try Dataform.